What Happens When The Bar Is Raised…High

 The iPad looks like an amazing piece of hardware.
 My first MAC was a Performa 630 with 4 megs of RAM and now about 15 years later, we’re literally holding Jetson’s grade gadgetry in our hands.
 But within hours, I was finding blog posts techno-sniping at all of the things that the iPad could NOT do.
 Some arguments were admittedly valid and of course many were just cynical.

 But I digress.
-The iPod uses an IPS display that is far superior that 90% of the LCD flat screens being used in homes and offices as we speak.
+The iPod uses an IPS display that is far superior to 90% of the LCD flat screens being used in homes and offices as we speak.
 Certainly better than the display I’m looking at right now.
-Built in WiFi, music videos, email–the whole shooting match.
+Built-in WiFi, music videos, email–the whole shooting match.
 And no, this was never designed to be a camera so tell me again why that matters?

 Now tell me again about the Kindle?
 What does it do?